What Our Customers Say

-A Sparky’s Take – Which is best, overhead or underground power?
+Sparky’s Take – Which is best, overhead or underground power?

-If you’re looking for a single answer, you’ve come to the wrong place.
+Overhead Powerline or Underground power If you’re looking for a single answer, you’ve come to the wrong place.
 Over 93% of Australian homes are served with an overhead service cable though recent government intervention has seen the number of underground electrical systems slowly creep up.

 Which of the two is best for you, is not a black and white decision.
-Let’s take a look at both to understand why there’s such a disparity between overhead service cables vs an underground electrical system.
+Let’s take a look at both to understand why there’s such a disparity between overhead powerline service cables vs an underground electrical system.

-What is an Overhead Service Cable?
+What is an Overhead Powerline Service Cable?

-An overhead service cable comprises of conductors that allow for the flow of electricity.
+An overhead service cable comprises conductors that allow for the flow of electricity.
 Suspended by poles, an overhead service cable has the capacity to carry electrical energy over long distances.
 If you step into your front yard, chances are you’ll sight an overhead service cable.
 They run from the street’s network pole to the property itself or a private power pole.

-Homes can also have three phase supply for appliances that withhold larger electricity consumption like ducted air conditioning system and extra heating perhaps, it’s also common that larger homes these days are fitted with three phase supply to spread the demand over three phases instead of one (single phase) to ensure there are no overloading issues in the future.
-Both can only be installed by a licensed Level 2 electrician, so reach out and we’ll help you decide which option is best for your household or commercial premises.
+Homes can also have three phase supply for appliances that withhold larger electricity consumption like ducted air conditioning system and extra heating perhaps, it’s also common that larger homes these days are fitted with three-phase supply to spread the demand over three phases instead of one (single phase) to ensure there are no overloading issues in the future.
+Both can only be installed by a licensed Level 2 electrician specialised in overhead powerline work.
+So reach out and we’ll help you decide which option is best for your household or commercial premises.

-What is an Underground Consumers Mains?
+What is an Underground Consumer Mains?

-Like an overhead service cable, an underground consumer mains sources its power from the street’s network.
+Like an overhead service cable, an underground consumer main sources its power from the street’s network.
 The difference is that the cables are run underground and are attached to the property’s own meter box.
 For new subdivisions, new suburbs and some areas in Sydney’s CBD, an underground electrical system is mandatory.
 Underground electrical systems can also be single or three-phase supplied.